Content warning: transgender issues, bathroom rights, possibly unpopular opinions.

 I know I said at one point that we should start a Female President Now campaign, which would be like the Deaf President Now campaign of 1987, but that was before I learned about Pete.
 Maybe what needs to happen is that we need more minorities to become president, such as those who are Hispanic or Latine, female, or even blind.
 I don’t believe in suppressing free speech unless it was really legitimate.
 Free speech does have it consequences.
 That’s why there are laws against hate crimes, as well, but unfortunately, I don’t think there aren’t any for people who make verbal and ableist, transphobic, racist, etc harassments towards someone.
 And yes, it’s true that I do hate people who disagree with me, but only if they disagree with me disrespectfully.
 If we simply agreed to disagree, then I wouldn’t hate them because they were still being respectful and supportive of my opinion.

 I guess the reason SJWs have gained such a bad reputation was because of the whole thing with Brie Larson and Hiliary Clinton, and how the media kept forcing political correctness down people’s throats 24/7.
 They probably dislike me for being involved with social justice, but my reasons for being in it are different from the ones they despise.
 Even though I truly believe all lives matter in the end, I think the Black Lives Matter movement will bring some long-lasting changes that the movement will eventually die out.
 In fact, one of my former friends was previously involved in a justice choir until they were told that, because they were blind, it would be a burden or liability for them to keep transporting them to and from rehearsals every week.
 The problem is that so many justice choirs say that they want diversity, but somehow disability and blindness are not exactly in their agenda, so that would actually make them look hypocritical.
 They don’t practise what they preach.
 They think it would be too expensive to transcribe everything to Braille and do all of these access needs for just one person who may or may not be proven worthy of adding usefulness to the choir.
 Our choir was fortunate to utilise a spreadsheet that we could all use to offer mutual aid and give each other rides and stuff to rehearsals and other events because that allows us to build community.

 Here’s a question I asked on Quora.
 I thought the person’s answer sort of explained the reason for why this person probably disliked me so much.
 They have been misguided and misled by hearsay information, and probably because of past experience.
 Some of them told me that they didn’t bother watching the news because of all the bullshit that went on.

 Also, the other reason I am very passionate about social justice is because, as a blind and hard-of-hearing person, I’ve found that you can often get support if you have one disability or the other, but not both.
 That’s why I said in my author biography that intersectionality is important.
 If you’ve read my posts about what my brother and I have gone through because of our father and mother, and what lengths I’ve gone to advocate for him, then it’ll probably show that I’m a great person.
 If I didn’t care about social justice, I probably wouldn’t have gone through such lengths to help my brother as much as I had.
 If the people who bully me and criticise me for the stupidest things (like not advocating or speaking up for myself) knew my past, I’ll bet you they would’ve had thought twice about doing that.
-And, while I don’t wish this upon anyone, if that had happened to anybody, and they were D/deaf-blind and in a Spanish-speaking family, I don’t know how they would have learnt social customs.
+And, while I don’t wish this upon anyone, if that had happened to anybody, and they were D/deaf-blind and in a Spanish-speaking family who have divorced, I don’t know how they would have learnt social customs.
 I envy that perfect nuclear family who is able to afford vacations every once in a while.

 So anyway, this friend of mine has been extremely helpful.
 They were able to plead my case and use that as a basis to explain why they still remained my friend even after all that had happened.
 I need more friends who feel that mediation and arbitration come easily to them.
 I wish more people knew how to use peer counselling.
 We often hear about taking care of yourself in the transgender community, but we often get so lost in it that we forget that we also need community care as well.
 I once asked, what can a professional counsellor, psychologist, therapist, etc do that a friend cannot do?
 Friends often mean well but often give you their unwise piece of advice.
 Of course, it would be unethical to require professionals to go through those experiences to relate, but it would at least help knowing from the patient’s perspective what they were going through.